 The world of whiskey is vast and fun to explore.
 If you're looking to discover a new American whiskey, we have a few suggestions for you to try.
-Not only are these nice treats for yourself, they make great gifts as well.
+Not only are these nice treats for yourself, but they also make great gifts as well.

-These bourbons, ryes, single malts and craft whiskies offer an experience, and each is special in its own right.
+These bourbons, ryes, single malts, and craft whiskies offer an experience, and each is special in its own right.
 They're excellent to sip and make great cocktails.
 Though there are a few pricey bottles, most are relatively affordable.

 01 of 10